Prasanna-Peram/codingTestACTAC/README.md

-# CRUD Book Collection Application
+# Online Book Store Application

 ## Overview
 This is a simple web application for managing a collection of books, allowing users to perform CRUD (Create, Read, Update, Delete) operations.